-Figure 5: Visualization of occlusion localization results.
-Each result consists of three images: The input image, the occlusion scores of a dictionary-based compositional model [11] and the occlusion scores of our proposed CompositionalNet.
+Figure 5: Qualitative occlusion localization results.
+Each result consists of three images: The input image, and the occlusion scores of a dictionary-based compositional model [14] and our proposed CompositionalNet.
 Note how our model can localize occluders with higher accuracy across different objects and occluder types for real as well as for artificial occlusion.

-localization experiments clearly show that Compositional-Nets can localize occluders more accurately compared to dictionary-based compositional models.
+In summary, our qualitative and quantitative occluder localization experiments clearly show that Compositional-Nets can localize occluders more accurately compared to dictionary-based compositional models.
 Furthermore, we observe that localizing occluders with variable texture and shape is highly difficult, which could be addressed by developing advanced occlusion models.